wamp-proto/wamp-proto/rfc/text/basic/bp_intro_protocol_overview.md

 _This section is non-normative._

+### Realms, Sessions and Transports

+A Realm is a WAMP routing and administrative domain, optionally protected by authentication and authorization.
+WAMP messages are only routed within a Realm.

+A Session is a transient conversation between two Peers attached to a Realm and running over a Transport.

+A Transport connects two WAMP Peers and provides a channel over which WAMP messages for a WAMP Session can flow in both directions.

+WAMP can run over any Transport which is message-based, bidirectional,  reliable and ordered.

+The default transport for WAMP is WebSocket [@!RFC6455], where WAMP is an [officially registered](http://www.iana.org/assignments/websocket/websocket.xml) subprotocol.

+### Publish & Subscribe and Remote Procedure Calls

 The PubSub messaging pattern defines three roles: _Subscribers_ and _Publishers_, which communicate via a _Broker_.

 The routed RPC messaging pattern also defines three roles: _Callers_ and _Callees_, which communicate via a _Dealer_.